- Information about us

 - any other information you have voluntarily given us.

 We mainly collect this information from you when you give it to us voluntarily, but we may also collect it from other sources if it is legal to do so.
-This includes from the NHS or other healthcare providers, institutions or people you have authorised to provide information on your behalf (for example, parents or guardians), third-party service providers, government, tax or law-enforcement agencies, and others.
+This includes from healthcare providers, institutions or people you have authorised to provide information on your behalf (for example, parents or guardians), third-party service providers, government, tax or law-enforcement agencies, and others.
 We can also combine this information with information from public sources.

 We may also collect personal information about you from your use of other Specsavers Group websites or services.